notiz-dev/notiz/content/blog/graphql-code-first-with-nestjs-7.md

 To configure the GraphQL endpoint we use `GqlModuleOptions` which are passed to the underlying GraphQL server.
 Here we are enabling the [**code first**](https://docs.nestjs.com/graphql/quick-start#code-first) approach.

 - `autoSchemaFile` enables the **code first** approach to use TypeScript classes and decorators to generate the GraphQL schema.
-- `playground` enables the [GraphQl Playground](https://github.com/prisma-labs/graphql-playground), an interactive IDE for your API documentation, available at [http://localhost:3000/graphql](http://localhost:3000/graphql).
+- `playground` enables the [GraphQL Playground](https://github.com/prisma-labs/graphql-playground), an interactive IDE for your API documentation, available at [http://localhost:3000/graphql](http://localhost:3000/graphql).
 - `debug` mode

 There are two options for `autoSchemaFile` providing a **path** for the schema generation or `true` for generating the schema in memory.